-This topic describes how to create and use a clustered columnar index (CCI).
+This topic explains how to create and use the clustered columnar index (CCI) feature in PolarDB-X to accelerate analytical queries on your data..

-• You must specify a name for the CCI.
+You must specify an index name when you create a CCI.

-• By default, a CCI includes all columns of the primary table and automatically tracks and captures all changes made to the columns of the primary table.
-You cannot manually modify the columns in a CCI.
+By default, a CCI includes all columns of the primary table.
+After the CCI is created, it is automatically adjusted based on column changes in the primary table.
+You cannot manually adjust the columns.

 Syntax

-PolarDB-X extends the syntax of DDL statements in MySQL.
-The following syntax used to define a CCI is added.
-You can use the syntax in the same manner as you create an index in MySQL.
+PolarDB-X extends the syntax of Data Definition Language (DDL) statements in MySQL.
+The following syntax is added to define a CCI.
+You can use this syntax in the same way that you create an index in MySQL.

 CREATE